jipipayo/Dependencio/README.md

 # COPYRIGHT AND LICENSE

-Copyright (C) 2015 by dani remeseiro
+Copyright (C) by dani remeseiro
-This library is free software; you can redistribute it and/or modify it under the same terms as Perl itself, either Perl version 5.14.2 or, at your option, any later version of Perl 5 you may have available.
+This library is free software; you can redistribute it and/or modify it under the same terms as Perl itself.